Ansar Ghazwat-ul-Hind: Foreign fighters

+The Ansar Ghazwat-ul-Hind claims to have many foreign fighters in Kashmir from Pakistan and Afghanistan to join its jihad (holy war) against India.

 Activities

-Ansar Ghazwat-ul-Hind primarily operates in the Indian administration of Jammu and Kashmir, and which has also claimed responsibility for several attacks against Indian forces and government officials throughout the rest of kashmir region, the group has an estimated Several hundred fighters and it has made use of social media videos, audios and posters to spread its propaganda through Al-Qaeda-affiliated media outlets called Al Hurr and Al-Sindh Media.
+Ansar Ghazwat-ul-Hind primarily operates in the Indian territory of Jammu and Kashmir, and has also claimed responsibility for several attacks against Indian forces and government officials throughout the broader Kashmir region.
+The group has an estimated several hundred fighters and it has made use of social media videos, audios and posters to spread its propaganda through Al-Qaeda-affiliated media outlets called Al Hurr and Al-Sindh Media.

-Activities

 2017

-On 7 December 2017, the group released a statement that condemned former President Donald Trump's declaration of moving the United States embassy in Israel from Tel Aviv to Jerusalem.
+On 7 December 2017, the group released a statement that condemned President Donald Trump's declaration of moving the United States embassy in Israel from Tel Aviv to Jerusalem.

 On 25 December 2017, in a video of a Kashmiri militant declaring allegiance to the Islamic State of Iraq and the Levant and declaring a new ISIL Province in Kashmir, the fighter called on Ansar Ghazwat-ul-Hind to give allegiance to ISIL and wage jihad in Kashmir against the Indian government, but the group declined.